elixir-europe/rdmkit/pages/your_tasks/data_analysis.md

 * Reproducibility: By using containerized environments and workflow management systems, you can ensure that your analysis is reproducible, as the environment in which the analysis is executed is exactly the same each time.
 * Portability: Containerized environments can be easily moved between different computing environments, allowing you to execute your analysis on different computing resources or share your analysis with collaborators.
-* Scalability: Workflow management systems can be used to execute analyses on large computing clusters or cloud computing resources, enabling you to scale your analysis as needed.
+* Scalability: Workflow management systems can be used to execute analyses on large computing clusters (like the EuroHPC supercomputer {% tool "lumi" %}) or cloud computing resources, enabling you to scale your analysis as needed.

 ### Considerations